eli-amazing/github-actions-analyze-dart/README.md

         uses: subosito/flutter-action@v1
       - run: flutter pub get
       - name: Analyze Dart
-        uses: zgosalvez/github-actions-analyze-dart@v1
+        uses: eli-amazing/github-actions-analyze-dart@v1
 ```

 ### Custom Workflow

-After following the [common workflow](#common-workflow) above, lint rules can be customized.
+After following the [common workflow](#dart-workflow) above, lint rules can be customized.
 For more details see:
 - [`pedantic`](https://github.com/dart-lang/pedantic) for rules enforced internally at Google
 - [`effective_dart`](https://github.com/tenhobi/effective_dart) for rules corresponding to the [Effective Dart](https://dart.dev/guides/language/effective-dart) style guide
 - [`flutter`](https://github.com/flutter/flutter/blob/master/packages/flutter/lib/analysis_options_user.yaml) for rules used in `flutter analyze`

 ### Flutter Workflows

-This is used in my opinionated [GitHub Actions: Flutter Workflows](https://github.com/zgosalvez/github-actions-flutter-workflows) repository along with other actions for a complete end-to-end DevOps experience.
+This is used in my opinionated [GitHub Actions: Flutter Workflows](https://github.com/eli-amazing/github-actions-flutter-workflows) repository along with other actions for a complete end-to-end DevOps experience.

 ## License
 The scripts and documentation in this project are released under the [MIT License](LICENSE)